 Definitions

-1.1 "Agent's Accounts" shall mean the accounts of those End Users whose business with Lightyear was procured through the efforts of the Agent or any of the Agent’s Subagents or employees.
+1.1 "Agent's Accounts" shall mean the accounts of those End Users whose business with Hemp Logic was procured through the efforts of the Agent or any of the Agent’s Subagents or employees.

-1.2 "End User" shall mean any person or entity which utilizes Telecommunications Services provided by or through Lightyear.
+1.2 "End User" shall mean any person or entity which retails products provided by or through Hemp Logic.

 "Effective Date" shall mean the date set forth in the preamble hereto as the date of this Agreement.

-1.4 "Monthly Revenue" shall mean all revenue subject to commissions payable by Lightyear for a monthly billing cycle with respect to the Agent's Accounts (excluding taxes, loop charges, termination charges, USF charges, PICC charges, monthly recurring charges and other similar charges).
+1.4 "Monthly Revenue" shall mean all revenue subject to commissions payable by Hemp Logic for a monthly billing cycle with respect to the Agent's Accounts (excluding taxes and shipping).

-1.5 "Promotional Materials" shall mean brochures, sales literature, websites, and such other materials used for marketing Telecommunications Services as provided to the Agent by Lightyear or provided by the Agent and approved by Lightyear for use.
+1.5 "Promotional Materials" shall mean brochures, sales literature, websites, and such other materials used for marketing Hemp Logic's products as provided to the Agent by Hemp Logic or provided by the Agent and approved by Hemp Logic for use.

-1.6 "Regulatory Approvals" shall mean any and all certifications, permits, licenses, approvals or consents as may be required at any time by the Federal Communications Commission ("FCC"), any state or local public utility commission, or any other regulatory authority of the United States or any state or territory thereof for Lightyear or any person or entity in privity with Lightyear to either (i) provide Telecommunications Services to an End User, or (ii) transfer and assign any rights or obligations under this Agreement.
+1.6 "Regulatory Approvals" shall mean any and all certifications, permits, licenses, approvals or consents as may be required at any time by any Federal, State, or local regulatory authority.

-1.7 "Subagent" shall mean any person or entity who sells Telecommunications Services on behalf of the Agent.
+1.7 "Subagent" shall mean any person or entity who sells Hemp Logics products on behalf of the Agent.

-1.8 "Telecommunications Services" shall mean telephone, telecommunications, Internet, wireless, voicemail, and other related or similar services as Lightyear may choose to make available to End Users from time to time.
+1.8 "Hemp Logic's products" shall mean CBD, flower, hemp squares, tinctures, vapor cartridges, and other related or similar products as Hemp Logic may choose to make available to End Users from time to time.

 article 2